 Sunderland summer transfer window 2025: Top targets, budget, most likely signings and priority positions

-Here, Sports Mole provides an in-depth preview of Sunderland's transfer plans, including top targets, budget and most likely signings.
+Here, Sports Mole takes a look at Sunderland's transfer plans, including their top targets, budget and their most likely signings.

 Top targets